-In a research published by Eurostat, Europe’s unemployment rate has significantly lowered from 11.6% in 2015 to 6.4% in 2020, even after UK left the European Union earlier in the year.
+In a research published by Eurostat, Europe’s unemployment rate has significantly lowered from 11.6% in 2015 to 6.4% in 2020, even after the UK left the European Union earlier in the year.

-With an EU passport, you are also eligible to live in some non-EU countries such as Norway, Switzerland and Iceland; If you are not aware, these countries are some of the safest countries in the world, ranking among the top 10 safest countries globally according to Forbes.
+With an EU Lithuanian passport, you are also eligible to live in some non-EU countries such as Norway, Switzerland and Iceland; If you are not aware, these countries are some of the safest countries in the world, ranking among the top 10 safest countries globally according to Forbes.

 We’ve discussed several benefits of having a Lithuanian dual passport quite a couple of times in our blog.
 Besides from reconnecting to your heritage, you are entitled to many more benefits for you and your family.